-Even before the MeeGo mobile operating system had a chance to establish its self it has already been scrapped and will be replaced by a new Linux-based platform, Tizen.
+Even before the MeeGo mobile operating system had a chance to establish itself, it has already been scrapped and will be replaced by a new Linux-based platform, Tizen.
 Only yesterday we reported that the new Nokia N9 powered by the now extinct MeeGo mobile OS, had started shipping to some countries.

 “Tizen builds upon the strengths of both LiMo and MeeGo and Intel will be working with our MeeGo partners to help them transition to Tizen,” – “This new project is first and foremost open source, and based on Linux.
 So it begs the question: why not just evolve MeeGo?
 We believe the future belongs to HTML5-based applications (…) Shifting to HTML5 doesn’t just mean slapping a web runtime on an existing Linux, even one aimed at mobile, as MeeGo has been”